andrewparlane/TronLightCycle/README.md

     Effects / Prettiness
-        sort out lighting, everything is too dark everything is now too slow, look into defered shading: research HDR
+        sort out lighting, everything is too dark everything is now too slow, look into defered shading: added support, seems to make it even slower maybe there's a problem with normals?
+                    set output of main_lighting_pass.fs to normal_Cameera
+                    why are there black bits?
+                    because we are between -1 and 1? test what -1,0,0 looks like?
+                set background colour in main_lighting_pass.fs once normals are fixed continue deferred shading tutorial looking at the many lights bit compare look with forward rendering, does it look the same? research HDR
             add headlamps
                 implement spot light support